 If you’re wanting a good amount of bridal shots I would suggest doing a bridal session before the wedding at some point.
 The bride is oftentimes so caught up in photos with other people that many shots of just her get easily overlooked.

-This doesn’t include any extra costs like waxes, teeth whitening, or gym memberships to prepare….or any of the smaller costs like garters and bouquets… plus all the TIME she spends to look her very best!
+Brides spend so much on how they look for their big day including hair and makeup, nails, the wedding dress, the shoes, etc. Not to mention any extra costs like waxes, teeth whitening, or gym memberships to prepare….or any of the smaller costs like garters and bouquets… plus all the TIME she spends to look her very best!
 All this to say, not having many individual photos of the bride after so much effort could be something she regrets and it might be worth looking into a bridal session soon before the big day.
 If you decide not to, just make sure to plan time for some bridals sometime before the ceremony!

 Everyone’s wedding is different and a lot of planning for timing revolves around the people and how ‘on time’ their families typically function.
 Six hours seems to be an appropriate amount of time for a photographer to cover a usual wedding timeline with a reasonable number of guests and no full meal, from final ‘getting ready’ shots (including the bride putting on her dress) to ‘the exit.’
 However, if you want more than a couple preparation shots, have a full meal planned, or expect the dancing to go long before the ‘exit,’ an eight hour or all-day timeline may be more suitable for you.
 Here are several sample timelines that I’ve seen work well for my brides (and me!).